Control Of Substances Hazardous to Health (COSHH)

 4) Implement Control Measures

 COSHH requires employees to make proper use of control measures and to report defects.
-This is why employees must be suitably trained, have suitable information and appropriate supervision.
+This is why employees must be suitably trained, have suitable information and appropiate supervision.

 Under COSHH you must measure the concentration substances in air if: